It’s time for EU decision-makers to severely restrict the intentional use of microplastics

 These tiny synthetic polymers are harmful to biodiversity as they resist biodegradation – breaking down in nature – and block the digestive tracts of aquatic creatures, turtles and birds.
 Many scientists believe them to be harmful to human health.

 In line with the EU Plastics Strategy (2018), the European Chemicals Agency (ECHA) was asked to make a proposal for restricting the use of intentionally-added microplastics under the Regulation on the Registration, Evaluation and Authorisation of Chemicals (REACH).
-This proposal is soon to be given to the European Commission and Member States which is why we need them to fix the proposal before implementing it.
-This legislation will need to stand up to strong industry pressure and lobbying which will attempt to delay and weaken its effectiveness.
+This proposal is to be given to the European Commission and Member States which is why it needs to be as ambitious as possible.
+This legislation to restrict intentionally-added microplastics will need to stand up to strong industry pressure and lobbying which will attempt to delay and weaken its effectiveness.

 Relevant News Stories: